sophieM03/git-workshop/README.md

 3. create a fix commit,
 4. push it to your branch.

-We are creating a fix commit instead of ammending the last one, so that the reviewer will see only new changes and will not have to review everything back again.
+You are creating a fix commit instead of ammending the last one, so that the reviewer will see only new changes and will not have to review everything back again.

 ## Approve the pull request

-The person on your right made the changes you requested, you can now approve his pull request.
+The person on your right made the changes you requested, you can approve his pull request.

 ## Merge your pull request with squash

 Now that your pull request is approved:

-1. merge it with squash,
+1. click on “merge with squash”,

 2. Prepare a well-formed commit message: